dortania/OpenCore-Legacy-Patcher/docs/UPDATE.md

              <img src="./images/oclp-version.png" alt="OCLP version" width="600" />
 </div>

-From this, we can see that we're running a RELEASE version of OpenCore 0.8.0 built on April 18th, 2022 with Patcher Version 0.4.5!
+From this, we can see that we're running a RELEASE version of OpenCore 0.0.0 built on January 1st, 2023 with Patcher Version 0.6.0!